 Anthony Keillor loves kites and today he’s flying two at Royal Park in Melbourne, one of which looks like a giant octopus swimming in the sky.

-At sixty-eight years old Anthony is a very experienced kiteflier with something like fifty years of kite flying under his belt.
-From the one he built and flew as an eight year old, he’s clearly never lost his boyhood fascination and passion for kites.
-“To see something that can defy gravity and stay up their in a nice breeze, is just a magical thing to witness,” he says.
+At sixty-eight years old Anthony is a very experienced kite flier with something like fifty years of kite flying under his belt.
+From the one he built and flew as an eight-year-old, he’s clearly never lost his boyhood fascination and passion for kites.
+“To see something that can defy gravity and stay up there in a nice breeze is just a magical thing to witness,” he says.

 Stand in Royal Park using Google Street View (not much of a view though!)